AndreRH/hangover/README.md

 __Debian__ 11 & 12 (also usable for Raspbian, Armbian, ...) and __Ubuntu__ 22.04 & 23.10 are attached to the Github Release.

 __Termux__ packages can be found in the [Termux User Repository](https://github.com/termux-user-repository/tur).

+__Alpine__ package can be found in the [Alpine Testing Repository](https://gitlab.alpinelinux.org/alpine/aports/-/tree/master/testing/hangover-wine).
+It's only hangover-wine without box64cpu.dll for now, but you can copy over box64cpu.dll and/or libwow64fex.dll from extracted debian packages or compile them yourself.

 ### 6) How to build
 For build instructions see [here](docs/COMPILE.md).